fossas/fossa-cli/docs/user-guide.md

 ### `fossa report`

-Report accesses the scanned report online from using the existing configuration file and outputs information directly to the command line.
+Report accesses the scanned report on FOSSA.com using the existing configuration file and outputs information directly to the command line.
 Report offers two different commands:

 #### `fossa report licenses`
-Outputs detailed information about the licenses used by the current project and which dependencies are using which licenses.
+Outputs detailed information about the licenses and corresponding dependencies used by the project.
 An example of this can be found in the [Notice file](./Notice) for the FOSSA CLI.

 #### `fossa report dependencies`
 Outputs detailed information about the dependencies that are being used by the current project.

-> Note: Report always requires an API Key to be set.
+> Note: `fossa report` requires an API Key to be set.

 #### Example
 ```bash